sensei-hacker/inavwiki/Navigation-modes.md

 ## RTH - Return to home
 RTH will attempt to bring copter/plane to launch position.
 Launch position is defined as a point where aircraft was ARMed.
 RTH Will control both position and altitude.
 You will have to manually control altitude if your aircraft does not have an altitude sensor (barometer).
-In the case of fixed wing, altitude comes from the GPS, so you dont need a barometer in your FC (CC3D for example).

 With default settings RTH will land immediately if you are close than 5 meters from launch position.
 If further away it will make sure to have at least 10 meters of altitude, then start going home at 3m/s, and land.
 It will disarm itself if so configured, otherwise you will have to manually disarm once on the ground.